Polycystic ovary syndrome (PCOS)

-- For women who are not ready to become pregnant, oral contraceptive pills can be an excellent way to replace progesterone, establish regular withdrawal bleeds and lower androgen levels.
+- For women who are not ready to become pregnant, oral contraceptive pills can be an excellent way to replace progesterone, establish regular withdrawal bleeds and reduce androgen levels.

 - If a woman wants to become pregnant, treatment is aimed at establishing regular ovulation.

-- For women with PCOS and resistance to insulin, medicine to improve sensitivity to insulin may be useful.
+- For women with PCOS and resistance to insulin, medication to improve sensitivity to insulin may be useful.

 - For all women, lifestyle advice should be offered, including healthy eating, exercise and weight loss, if women are overweight.